koyuspace/koyuos/README.md

 ## Raspberry Pi (Beta)

-Just flash the SD card with the image and resize it with a tool like GParted.
+Just flash the SD card with the image you extracted and resize the root partition with a tool like GParted.
 The username and password for the user account is `alarm` and the username and password for root is `root`.
+Please note that extracting the 7z archive may take up to an hour, because the resulting image is a little over 6GB uncompressed.
+Also make sure you have enough space to store the image on your computer.

 **Download:** *Images coming soon!*